Build Your Own Router

 Rails is great for building web apps.
 But it can be quite overwhelming if you don’t know how web applications work.
 In this series of articles, we’ll build a simple but complete app in plain Ruby without Rails, to get a deeper understanding and appreciation of everything Rails does for us.

 In future articles in the series, we'll implement our own controllers and models, process forms and query data, connect to the database, write our own authentication, and much more.
 All in plain Ruby, too!
-If that sounds interesting, consider subscribing to the blog.
+If that sounds interesting, consider enrolling in the course.

 Finally, if you don't want to read the full article (>2000 words) and just want to see the final code, check out the GitHub repository and switch to the rails-router branch.